Skip to Content

 Is Your O2 Roaming Data Not Working?
 Here are Some Quick Fixes

 Are you traveling abroad but having issues with getting your O2 roaming data to work?
-Perhaps you’re struggling to make calls or you can’t browse online.
-Whatever your issue, it’s frustrating when you require seamless connectivity and you can’t get it while in another country.
+Perhaps you’re struggling to make calls, or you can’t browse online.
+Whatever your issue, it’s frustrating when you require seamless connectivity, and you can’t get it while in another country.

-Continue reading as we take a further look into why your O2 roaming data may not be working and how you can go about fixing it.
+Continue reading as I take a look into why this happens and how you can go about fixing it.

 Making Sure Roaming is Activated

-First things first; before looking through our troubleshooting tips below we recommend double-checking that roaming has definitely been activated on your mobile device.
+First things first: before looking through our troubleshooting tips below, we recommend double-checking that roaming has definitely been activated on your mobile device.

 Roaming isn’t a setting you’d normally have to worry about, as it’s only required when trying to make calls/use data when traveling abroad.
-If you’re going on holiday, make sure you enable roaming when you land so you can start using your phone as normal.

 Here are some quick steps to enable roaming on both Android and iPhone devices: